San Leon scraps Alpay takeover after delays, weak lira

-LONDON, April 14 London-listed shale gas explorer San Leon Energy dropped plans on Monday to buy a 75 percent stake in Turkish energy company Alpay Enerji, blaming delays in government approval and the strong devaluation of the Turkish lira.
+LONDON London-listed shale gas explorer San Leon Energy (SLEN.L) dropped plans on Monday to buy a 75 percent stake in Turkish energy company Alpay Enerji, blaming delays in government approval and the strong devaluation of the Turkish lira.

 "The company has determined that its capital will be better spent in Poland, particularly in the Baltic Basin," San Leon Energy said in a statement.